Overview

 What this means?

-This means that we will render the application, but final users will not be able to do nothing with it, yet.
+This means the application will render, but users will not be able to interact with it yet.

 4. Start the instance